PyVRP/PyVRP/docs/source/dev/benchmarking.rst

   For this benchmark, PyVRP needs to be compiled with the CVRP problem setting, and the ``round`` rounding function should be used.
   Additionally, the configuration specified in ``configs/cvrp.toml`` should be used.

+* For the HFVRP, TODO

+* For the MTVRPTWR, TODO

 The time limit should be scaled by the PassMark score of your CPU.
 Each instance is run ten times with different seeds.
 Each run is performed on a single core.